José Luis Oriol Urigüen: Politician

 For 40 years Oriol refrained from engaging into politics, and it is not clear why he changed his mind when decided to run on the maurist ticket to the Cortes in 1918.
 In the ambience of caciquismo he was elected as a cuckoo candidate from the Andalusian Baeza district (Jaen province).
 During the Primo de Rivera dictatorship he withdrew from politics, maintaining mere private relations with Antonio Maura.
 After the fall of monarchy Oriol moved from Madrid to his family property in Urcabustaiz in Álava.
 While the country was overwhelmed by the Lefitst sway, Oriol proved pivotal in reconstructing the provincial Right.
-In 1931 he launched and led Hermandad Álavesa, a broad regionalist Catholic conservative grouping; the same year he took over a local daily, re-launched as Pensamiento Álavés and promoting the cause of Christian monarchism and Basque-Spanish loyalty.
+In 1931 he launched and led Hermandad Álavesa, a broad regionalist Catholic conservative grouping; the same year he took over the Heraldo Alavés local daily, re-launched as Pensamiento Alavés and promoting the cause of Christian monarchism and Basque-Spanish loyalty.
 Within short period he gained a dominant position within the provincial Right and is named paradigmatic for the Rightist Basque caciquismo, Álava sometimes dubbed his personal fiefdom.

 In the 1931 election campaign Oriol negotiated joining the PNV; refused a safe place on its electoral lists, he led Hermandad into a Basque-Carlist alliance and was comfortably elected, claiming to defend religious and regional rights.
 Vocal defending the Church and speaking against secularization, he gained notoriety for assaulting another deputy.
 Initially he spoke vigorously in favor of a Basque-Navarrese autonomy draft and called Jose Aguirre a “providential figure”, supporting also the later Estella Statute and even the third, Madrid-imposed version.
 It was only after the Navarrese councils had opted out that Oriol changed his mind, fearing that without Navarre Álava would eventually fall prey to Basque nationalism.
 At this point he advocated that the local Álava councils reject the autonomous statute, which would indeed turn out to be the case, leading Álavese delegations to Madrid and urging exclusion of the province from the autonomy works.

 Though Hermandad Álavesa retained its separate identity, in 1932 Oriol joined the united Carlist organization, Comunión Tradicionalista.
 He engaged in vast correspondence with the claimant, referring, among other, to his financial support for the Carlist cause.
 In Junta Nacional Suprema, the body intended to help the ailing party leader, marques de Villores, he represented the entire Vascongadas, in 1933 having been one of 4 members of this body.
 On the Carlist ticket he was re-elected to the Cortes in 1933.
 Oriol forged a close relationship with the new party leader, Tomás Domínguez Arévalo, supportive of broad monarchical alliances, maintaining personal ties with many Alfonsinos and engaging in Acción Española, the organization he heavily supported financially.
 As die-hard Carlists grew increasingly resentful of mixing with debris of the fallen usurper monarchy Rodezno stepped down, suggesting that Oriol replaces him.
 When Alfonso Carlos nominated the intransigent Manuel Fal Conde instead, the entire Junta resigned and the new one, appointed in 1935, did not include Oriol.